webartifex/intro-to-python/README.md

 - `pyenv local ...`

-On the contrary, the [poetry](https://python-poetry.org/docs/) tool is used
+On the contrary, [poetry](https://python-poetry.org/docs/)'s purpose is
     to manage third-party packages within the *same* Python installation and, more importantly, on a per-project basis.
 So, for example,